 All people carry their weight differently.
 There is no such thing as a “typical” body shape.
 That’s why we also take fat distribution and overall body shape into consideration when looking at tummy tuck candidacy.

-If the majority of a patient’s excess weight is located in their thighs or buttocks, for example, this will be less likely to interfere with tummy tuck surgery or the healing process.
-If a lot of fat is located in the abdomen, however, this may hinder our ability to perform the tummy tuck procedure safely.
+If the majority of a patient’s excess weight is located in their thighs or buttocks, for example, this will be less likely to interfere with a tummy tuck or the healing process.

 General Mentality About Surgery